DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

  1. Click **Deploy** on the toolbar to deploy the dataset.

  1. Let's also create a SQL DW dataset for the Product Catalog table.
 Following the steps from the previous datasets, the JSON should look as follows.
 You'll notice that we've marked this dataset as **external**.
-For the purposes of this lab, the data is already loaded into SQL DW in the previous exercise.
+For the purposes of this lab, the data is already loaded into SQL DW in the previous exercise and hence this dataset needs to be marked as external.

 >**NOTE**: Using the 'Clone' option for the ADF JSON helps speed up the process.